New York Islanders: New ownership and a return to the playoffs (2000–2006)

 In 2000, Milstein and Gluckstern sold the team to Computer Associates executives Charles Wang and Sanjay Kumar.
 The sale cost $187.5 million ($ million in dollars) and gave fans hope for the team to turn its lack of success around.
 The new owners allowed Milbury to spend money and invest in free agents.
 His first attempt proved unpopular with fans, as he traded away future star players Roberto Luongo and Olli Jokinen to the Florida Panthers for Oleg Kvasha and Mark Parrish.
-Milbury then further surprised the hockey world when he took Rick DiPietro with the first selection in the 2000 draft, ahead of consensus picks Dany Heatley and Marian Gaborik.
+Milbury then further surprised the hockey world when he took Rick DiPietro with the first selection in the 2000 draft, ahead of consensus picks Dany Heatley and Marián Gáborík.
 Reporters and fans were alternately confused and enraged by the moves, which Milbury acknowledged, saying, "As dangerous as this may be, we think Mad Mike maybe has something going for him."
 Establishing a record of controversial decisions, Milbury held onto the "Mad Mike" nickname for years to follow.
 He remained adamant that his moves were to immediately improve the team, whose poor winning percentage that year was ahead of only the franchise's first season.
 The team's uninspired play led Milbury to fire head coach and past player Butch Goring.
 Fans vocalized their dislike of Goring taking the fall rather than Milbury, which was further worsened when Milbury passed on hiring Ted Nolan as Goring's successor; Instead, Boston Bruins assistant coach Peter Laviolette was hired.

 The Islanders acquired Alexei Yashin (left) prior to the 2001–02 season.
 Yashin would go on to become the team's captain in later years.